-Yes, some studies suggest to restrict carbs and that to be the primary treatment when it comes to type 2 diabetes.
+Yes, some Healthline restricting carbs and that to be the primary treatment when it comes to type 2 diabetes.
 But, we should know that we don’t need to eliminate all carbs from our diet.

 There is a better way, however, with which we can still consume some of the foods we enjoy and not feel hangry.

 Every time we consume a carbohydrate, the body redirects the glucose from the bloodstream to the cells.
 Then the pancreas is the one that has to do the job.
 The pancreas is the place where insulin lives.

 What insulin does is that it takes the glucose and distributes it to the fat cells and muscles, and here it is either stored as fat or used for energy.

 The insulin can actually be our friend if everything is like it should be.
 However, insulin can become our enemy if we eat the wrong things or if we overeat.

 If there is excess insulin in the body it can lead to weight gain.
 But, do not worry there is an easy way to maintain a diet that will be low in carbs.

 This is very important because our body takes care of us and keeps us alive.
 In return, we need to learn how to listen to our very own bodies.

 Once we learn to do this, things will become a lot easier, especially about food.

 One of the main things that our body does is that it tells us when to eat and it also tells us when to stop.
 However, how well do we pay attention?